yuvraaj2002/AI-Notes/Database Management System/Database Core concepts/Transactions - ACID.md

 #### What do you mean by transaction

 Transaction can simply be defined as the unit of work having logical sequence of steps.
-Example: Transferring the money form one account to some other account is basically a transaction where there are couple of steps which needs to be executed in logical sequence
+Example: Transferring the money form one account to some other account is basically a transaction where there are couple of steps which needs to be executed in logical sequence.
+The SQL language dealing with transaction is called [[TCL]]

 -  Reading the amount from the first account.
 - Deducting the amount from the first account.